MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 - Cause: The IAM extension is out of date.
 The Ibiza portal that shipped with Azure Stack introduces a new behavior that causes the RBAC extension to fail if the user is opening the **Access Control (IAM)** blade for a subscription that is not selected in the global subscription selector (**Directory + Subscription** in the user portal).
 The blade displays **Loading** in a loop, and the user cannot add new roles to the subscription.
 The **Add** blade also displays **Loading** in a loop.
 - Remediation: Ensure that the subscription is checked in the **Directory + Subscription** menu.
 The menu can be accessed from the top of the portal, near the **Notifications** button, or via the shortcut on the **All resources** blade that displays **Don't see a subscription?
 Open Directory + Subscription settings**.
 The subscription must be selected in this menu.

-### SQL RP
+### SQL resource provider

-- Applicable: This issue applies to stamps that are running 1908 or older.
+- Applicable: This issue applies to stamps that are running 1908 or earlier.
-- Cause: When deploying the SQL RP version 1.1.47.0, the portal will break and show no assests other than those associated with SQL RP.
+- Cause: When deploying the SQL resource provider (RP) version 1.1.47.0, the portal shows no assets other than those associated with the SQL RP.
 - Remediation: Delete the RP, upgrade the stamp, and re-deploy the SQL RP.

 ## Networking